dylan-isaac/minecraft-ai/docs/PROJECT_JOURNEY.md

 ## Conclusion

-The PydanticAI API Template demonstrates how technical vision and systems thinking can transform the way we build AI applications.
+The Minecraft AI demonstrates how technical vision and systems thinking can transform the way we build AI applications.
 By composing the right abstractions, integration patterns, and development workflows, it's possible to create foundations that dramatically accelerate development while maintaining robustness and flexibility.

 This approach—seeing the system as a whole and deliberately composing its parts—represents a powerful paradigm for developing sophisticated AI applications in remarkably compressed timeframes.